-Blood cancer which could also be referred to as hematological malignancy or cancers that when starts contaminating, the production and function of the blood cells are infected.
-It influences the blood forming tissues and the lymphatic system that considerable treatments are required for remission or atleast extension of the survival time.
-It initiates from the blood-forming tissues being the bone marrow, the fundamental tissue where blood is produced or in other cells of the immune system.
+Blood cancer which could also be referred to as hematological malignancy in medical term is a type of cancer that when outbreaks ;starts contaminating the production of blood cells.Thus, the function of blood cells are are affected.
+It infects the blood forming tissues and the lymphatic system .Hence,considerable treatments are required for remission or atleast extension of the survival time.
+It initiates from the blood-forming tissues i.e bone marrow, the fundamental tissue where blood is produced or the basis of other cells of the immune system.

-Stem cells having the ability to develop into many different cell types in the body during early life and growth; when they mature in the bone marrow the cells develop into three types of blood cells ,red blood cell(RBC) ,white blood cells (WBC) and platelets.
+Stem cells have the ability to develop into many different cell types in the body during early life and growth; when they mature in the bone marrow the cells develop into three types of blood cells: red blood cell(RBC) ,white blood cells (WBC) and platelets.
 The normal development of blood cells and the production process of blood is hindered because of the unusual growth of abnormal blood cells.
 These cancerous cells obstruct the blood from carrying out its normal functions that it’s required to perform for keeping us healthy e.g. capable of fighting infections or normal blood clotting functions.

 Types of blood cancer: